Adventech/sabbath-school-lessons/src/en/2026-03/05/teacher-comments.md

 #### Part III: Life Application

-Part III: Life Application

-First-century a.d.
+First-century A.D.
 Corinth was a deeply religious city with a mix of Greek, Roman, and Eastern cults.
 Worship had many different expressions.
 Early Christians in Corinth had to navigate these influences while remaining faithful to Christ, which led Paul to address idolatry, moral purity, and Christian freedom in his letters.
 Based on these themes, discuss the following questions in your class:

 1. Paul reminds the Corinthians of Israel’s past mistakes.
 Why do you think he does this?
 What lessons may we also learn from Israel’s experiences?